matthewgast/Practical_Machine_Learning_CourseProject/FitnessProject.md

 test.set <- training.data[-in.train,]
 ```

-### Model building
+## Model building

 The dependent variable in the model is a factor, so re-cast the output
 of the prediction function as a factor.
+In the training data, remove
+the dependent variable, which is stored in the last column.

 ```r